Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 ``withdrawCis2Tokens``
 ^^^^^^^^^^^^^^^^^^^^^^

-Executes a list of token withdrawals to native accounts and/or smart contracts out of the smart contract wallet.
+The function executes a list of token withdrawals to native accounts and/or smart contracts out of the smart contract wallet.
 This function MUST call the ``transfer`` function on the CIS-2 token contract for every withdrawal.

 Parameter